jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### ✏ Description:
 Override the current respawn timer for all players.
->Notice: Due to the system limitation, if you set to 0, it will change it to 0.0625 automatically (1 game tick).
+>Note: Due to system limitations, setting the value to 0 will be automatically changed to 0.0625 (1 game tick).

 <a name="cmd-respawntime-parameters"></a>